Associated primes of powers of edge ideals and ear decompositions of graphs: Socle of powers of edge ideals

-componentwise.
-This condition means the component $a_i$ is greater than or equal to the appearing times of the vertex $i$ in these edges for all $i = 1,...,n$.
+Let $\G_\a$ denote the weighted graph on $V$ in which every vertex $i$ is assigned the weight $a_i$ and whose edges are edges of $\G$ having vertices of positive weights.

-Let $\G_\a$ denote the weighted graph on $\G$ in which every vertex $i$ is assigned the weight $a_i$, $i = 1,...,n$.
-Note that $\G$ is also a weighted graph with the weights $a_i = 1$.
-A {\em matching} of the weighted graph $\G_\a$ is a family of not necessarily different edges of $\G$ such that $a_i$ is greater than or equal to the number of appearing times of the vertex $i$ in these edges.
-The largest possible number of edges in a matching of $\G_\a$ is called the {\em matching number} of $\G_\a$ and denoted by $\nu(\G_a)$.
-It is clear that these notions coincide with the corresponding notions for a graph.
+\begin{Definition} A {\em matching} of $\G_\a$ is a family of not necessarily different edges such that $a_i$ is greater than or equal to the number of times the vertex $i$ appears in these edges for all $i \in V$.
+The largest possible number of edges in a matching of $\G_\a$ is called the {\em matching number} of $\G_\a$ and denoted by $\nu(\G_\a)$. \end{Definition}